smtrf/s4b-project/README.md

 * Clean RNA-seq reads and align them to a reference genome (bash)
 * Find differentially expressed genes (DEGs) (R)

-These analyses will consist of RNA-seq data extracted from the common mouse species, *Mus musculus*, that was exposed to two separate treatment groups.
+These analyses will consist of RNA-seq data extracted from the common mouse species, *Mus musculus*, that was exposed to two separate treatment groups: mouse with granzyme B-deficient TCRβ+CD4+ T cells and wild type mouse.

 ## Box Folder